DevWizard08/Tamasha/README.md

 Type-safe JWT payload and request handling

 🧠 Design Decisions
-Numeric roles used instead of strings
+Numeric roles used instead of strings for reliability

 Route-level Swagger documentation using swagger-jsdoc